mitanshu7/mitanshu7.github.io/markdown/Create_a_simple_website.md

 # Bonus!

-I have created a python script to convert all markdown files to html to easy the process.
-The script also uses `template.html` to add _Back to Home_ links on the bottom of every page.
+I have created a python script to convert all markdown files to html to ease the process.
+The script also uses `html/template.html` to add _Back to Home_ links on the bottom of every page.
 Please visit [mitanshu7/mitanshu7.github.io](https://github.com/mitanshu7/mitanshu7.github.io)!